sadlerb/Sandbot/README.md

   ## Planned:

 -A Command to create a poll
 -A search for a word or sentense on google
 ~~- add news api ~~
- -Allow search by category
+- Allow search by category
- -Post specificly to news channel
+- Post specificly to news channel
- -very advanced decision making
+- very advanced decision making
- -to do lists
+- to do lists
- -post memes every hour
+- post memes every hour